cssobral2013/Roberto-Neue/README.md

-# RobertoSansNeue
+# Roberto Neue

-Roberto Sans Neue is developed from Roboto, especially its first beta of which would eventually become Roboto 2014.
-Changes include: true forms for italics, changed 'a' in romans, and more rounder forms.
+Roberto Sans Neue is developed from Roboto and GetGo Boto fonts.
+Main changes:

+ - Instanced width of 114;
+ - Flattened width of figures and punctuation;
+ - And others.